nina-bro/political-speeches-nlp/README.md

 - Named Entity Recognition (NER)
 - Sentiment Analysis

+It was created for a workshop for the [Center for Political Practices and Orders](https://www.uni-erfurt.de/staatswissenschaftliche-fakultaet/forschung/wissenschaftliche-karriere/nachwuchskollegs/center-for-political-practices-and-orders-c2po).
 ## Running on Binder

 Click the button below to launch an interactive session: